 This exciting new project will see key parts of the club's history acted out on stage in a future production.

 Supporters will be at the heart of the story, so fans are being asked to share their experiences, memories and stories of the club.

 From Ando’s opening goal to Macca’s clincher at Celtic Park – Perth Theatre wants to know what it was it like to be part of a crowd of die-hard fans when Saints won the Scottish Cup?
 Or how did it feel not to be part of a crowd when Rooney sealed the deal in 2021?
 Fans can tell stories from long ago or last season, or contribute what St. Johnstone means to them personally – is it a favourite manager, player, tea lady or other connection?

 Join a collection of famous St Johnstone fans, players and managers with Perth Theatre for this exclusive Team Talk Live event hosted by fellow Saintee and broadcaster, Stuart Cosgrove.
-These will be held on every Friday night at 7pm from mid October-November 2021.
+These will be held from mid October-November 2021.
 Following on from our popular virtual Team Talk nights previously held zoom, we are pleased to announce that we will be bringing these back to the theatre live and in-person.

 Team Talk Live is an event for St Johnstone fans to come along and share stories and experiences.
 Across October and November there will be 6 different speakers who will be interviewed by Cosgrove who will each explore a different theme that is associated with the club and tell stories and memories of their love of St Johnstone.
 Tickets include a Murrays Bakers Pie and a Pint to get you into the spirit of the game.
 This event will end with a Q&A session with host and the chance to share your own stories.